Kelvin123459/biolpp/README.md

 - Install [Biopython](https://biopython.org/wiki/Documentation)
 - Install Pylab using pip

+## Language Development
+### Translator Architecture

+The language was built using the Python programming language as well as the Python library PLY, which combines both a lexer and a parser.
+The language runs directly in the terminal where commands can be entered and executed immediately, with no need to write out the code first and then compile and run.
+This makes the language more versatile and easier to use and test.
+The following figure shows the basic structure of the language.

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for